nsrr/cfs-documentation/pages/manuals/brachial-reactivity/10-16-02-05-doppler-analysis.md

 ## 10.16.2.5 Doppler Velocity Analysis

-Videocassette tapes will be kept in a locked metal file cabinet located with limited access only by research personnel.
-This room is located in one of the main hospital buildings in a locked, limited access corridor protected by standard fire safety measures and sprinkler systems.
-All other source documents including print outs from the videocassette tape for diameter measurements, core logbooks and correspondence will be kept in a locked, metal file cabinet in the Triangle Building.
+Doppler velocity analysis will be made by the ultrasonographer at the study site with electronic tracing from the ultrasound system.
+Hard-copy prints from the videocassette tape typically contain the frame number on the videocassette tape and time.
+Time will always be recorded on the videocassette tape irrespective of ultrasound system tape.

 <div class="center">